MGDIS/kendo-elasticsearch/README.md

 This example illustrates working with date fields and grouping items based on a server-side date histogram.

+Please note that kendo grid does not support grouping multiple times on the same field.
+At least it does not allow us to define a different group header each time.
+This is why multiple fields are defined in the model that actually redirect to the same field in ElasticSearch.

 See [the source code](./demos/dates.html).

 ### Nested